Kody-J/Android-Studio-Card-Game-Application/README.md

 HOT HANDS

 Hot Hands is an Android device designed gaming application.
 The goal of the project is to create the ultimate experience for the casual card game player.

+App Features:
+  1) Custom home icon with graphic logo forground and transparrent background
+  2) Custom round buttons x?
+  3) Custom playing card images x52
+  4) Custom playing card back image
+  5) Custom Treasure Chest image
+  6) Custom Poker Table and Texas Hold'em Table images
+  7) Custom player Icon images (in game)
+  8) Custom poker chips Images

+App Tutorial:
+  1) Launch app from home icon
+  2) Click 'Play' button from home screen
+  3) Click  which game to play
+  4) Click 'New Game' (back button in top right takes you to previous screen)

 To start with, Poker will be the first card game available.
 This is the standard 5 card poker game.

 5 Card Poker: (Simple design, No card swapping)
   1) The user plays against Two other A/I players